Mental or Psychiatric Hospital

 (e) The availability of a registered professional nurse 24 hours each day.

-(f) The provision or availability of psychological services to meet the needs of the patients.
+(f) The availability of staff to provide other psychological services to meet the needs of the patients.

 (g) A director of social services who: